Last Updated on

 There are so many beautiful places to kayak in and around Vancouver and Bowen Island is one of them.
 Exploring Bowen Island is all about escaping the city and you’ll definitely escape the city when you hop into a kayak.

-Unlike a kayak trip in Vancouver you won’t see many sky rises on this paddle!
+Unlike a kayak trip around Vancouver, you won’t see many skyrise buildings on this paddle!

 Bowen Island Sea Kayaking rents single and double kayaks in the Bowen Island marina.
 Rent a kayak from a couple of hours on Bowen Island and take in the views of the mountains!